Sustainable Campus

 Inculcating Sustainability as a Core Value

 SIT’s core values support the University’s vision and mission.
-They underpin all our actions – from educating our students, to undertaking our research and shaping our policies and operations.
+They underpin all our actions – from educating our students to undertaking research and shaping our policies and operations.

-Sustainability is one of our core values, and we promote a culture of sustainability through events, workshops and e-newsletters to engage our staff and students.
+Sustainability is one of our core values and we promote building a Sustainability culture through events, workshops and e-newsletters to engage our staff and students.
+We run regular Cultural Induction Programme workshops to promote a positive and conducive work culture.
+Additionally, a sustainability module is available for staff to take as part of their Learning and Development.

 You may also wish to explore